pantheon-systems/documentation/source/content/guides/agcdn/03-agcdn-wafio.md

 anchorid: agcdn-wafio
 ---

-This section provides detailed information all AGCDN with WAF and IO features.
+This section provides detailed information on AGCDN with WAF and IO features.

 ## Layer 7 and Enterprise WAF Rules

 Application-layer (OSI Layer 7) protection simplifies event monitoring and mitigation without requiring changes that introduce latency.

-Our Web Application Firewall (**WAF**) inspects each packet in detail to block malicious traffic and is fine-tuned for WordPress and Drupal.
+The AGCDN Web Application Firewall (**WAF**) inspects each packet in detail to block malicious traffic and is fine-tuned for WordPress and Drupal.

 Support for <abbr title="Open Web Application Security Project">OWASP</abbr> WordPress and Drupal rules help you monitor and address the most common application risks.
 Examples include SQL injection and <abbr title="Cross-Site Scripting">XSS</abbr> vulnerabilities.